 Expo station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There are two official bus stops linked to Expo station.
-Bus Stops 3 and 4 are added here to better nearby bus connections.
+There are eight official bus stops linked to Expo station.
+Other bus stops are added here to better display nearby bus connections.

 |No.||Bus stop||Exit||Bus Routes|